starkgit91/starkgit91/README.md

 - ⚙️ **RISC-V-Pipelined-Processor-Implementation** - Implemented a 32-bit RISC-V processor with a 5-stage pipelined datapath (IF, ID, EX, MEM, WB), implementing
 ALU, register file, control unit, CPU Hazards, and memory interface modules in Verilog.
 - ⚙️ **Crypto-Face: Next-Gen End-to-End Encrypted Face Recognition** - Designed and implemented an end-to-end encrypted facial recognition pipeline using Fully Homomorphic Encryption (CKKS), enabling secure feature extraction, matching, and verification entirely in the encrypted domain without exposing raw biometric data.
+- ⚙️ **CMOS 4X4 6T Static RAM Design and Simulation** - Architected a 4×1 array of 6T SRAM cells with four columns and integrated peripheral circuits including precharge units, write drivers, and sense amplifiers.
+- ⚙️ **LLM-Driven Network Slicing for Efficient Resource Allocation in 5G NR (Ongoing)** - Developing an LLM assisted framework for intelligent network slicing in 5GNR to optimize radio resource allocation and QoS across heterogeneous network slices.
 - ⚙️ **Automation of GridWorld using RL** – Built intelligent agents to learn optimal policies in a simulated environment (IIT Kanpur).
 - 🏷 **Long-tailed Multi-label Classification** – Enhanced representation learning using self-supervised techniques on the ODIR-5K dataset.
 - 📈 **Stock Price Prediction Agent** – Designed LSTM-based models with dashboards and a full deployment pipeline.